 - Your ability to delay gratification is lower.
 The frontal lobe, which helps you control impulses, is less active when you lose sleep.
 It’s harder to avoid that piece of cake in the interest of your overall eating plan when your brain hasn’t had time to fully recharge.
 “The sleepy brain says, ‘Give me carbohydrates, give me fats—now!’” says Param Dedhia, M.D., a sleep and weight-loss expert at Canyon Ranch in Tucson.

 - You have more time to eat.
 Because you’re up more hours, there’s simply more opportunity to eat.
 This is especially problematic if those extra hours come at night, since the more you eat later in the day, the harder it is to lose weight.
+Plus, due to hormonal shifts, our appetites are also increased in the middle of the night.

 Poor sleep can lead to weight gain, but the converse is true, too: Being overweight can make it hard to get a good night’s rest.
 “With weight gain, you get a bigger neck, and you crowd your airway, causing what’s known as sleep apnea,” Dr. Dedhia explains.
 You may fall asleep but, for a moment, actually stop breathing.
 You wake up with a loud snort and catch your breath, interrupting your rest, and then fall asleep again.
 It can happen hundreds of time a night without you even knowing it.